jeancsil/pyurl-shortener/README.md

 # PyURL Shortener

 A URL shortener that works locally without the need for an external database.
-All it's index is created and maintained in the local storage.
+All its index is created and maintained in the local disk.

 # Design Idea